stefan-hoeck/idris2-dom-mvc/docs/src/Examples/Reset.md

 to increase or decrease the counter too much, so the corresponding buttons should be disabled if values are getting too large or too small.
-Resetting the state makes no sense when the counter is at zero, so the *reset* button should be disabled in that case as well.
+Resetting the state makes no sense when the counter is at zero, so the *reset* button should be disabled in that case.

 ```idris